Date: November 23, 1850

 Accused: Reuben Dunbar

 Reuben Dunbar was twenty-one years old in 1850.
 His wife was expecting their first child and Reuben was worried about his family’s financial security.
-Reuben’s mother owned some property that he had hoped would be his on her death, but Mrs. Dunbar, a widow, had remarried, and all of her property transferred to her new husband, David Lester.
-Lester was raising his two nephews, Stephen, age 8, and David, age 10—sons of his dead brother.
-The two boys would inherit the bulk of the property that Reuben Dunbar felt should go to him.
+Reuben’s mother owned some property that he had hoped would be his on her death, but Mrs. Dunbar, a widow, had remarried, and by law, all of her property transferred to her new husband, David Lester.
+Lester was raising his two nephews, Stephen, age 8, and David, age 10—sons of his dead brother—and the two boys were in line to inherit the bulk of the property that Reuben Dunbar felt should go to him.

 The following day they still had not returned and the men of Westrlo began a search of the surrounding woods.
 During the search, Reuben made some unusual statements.
 Before there was any talk of foul play he said: